-Until March 31, 2018, the Library has trial access to Presidential Recordings Digital Edition, an online portal for annotated transcripts of telephone conversations of Presidents Johnson, Kennedy, and Nixon.
+The Library has acquired Presidential Recordings Digital Edition, an online portal for annotated transcripts of telephone conversations of Presidents Johnson, Kennedy, and Nixon.
 Recordings and transcripts are presented together.
 The transcripts are searchable and browseable by administration, series, speaker, date, place, and duration.

 Until 2/15/2018 the Library has a trial set up for North American Immigrant Letters, Diaries, and Oral Histories